This example shows how to train a Siamese network to compare handwritten digits using dimensionality reduction.

 learningRate = 1e-4; trailingAvg = ; trailingAvgSq = ; gradDecay = 0.9; gradDecaySq = 0.99;

 Train on a GPU, if one is available.
-Using a GPU requires Parallel Computing Toolbox™ and a CUDA® enabled NVIDIA® GPU with compute capability 3.0 or higher.
+Using a GPU requires Parallel Computing Toolbox™ and a supported GPU device.
+For information on supported devices, see GPU Support by Release (Parallel Computing Toolbox).
 To automatically detect if you have a GPU available and place the relevant data on the GPU, set the value of

 "auto".
 If you don't have a GPU, or don't want to use one for training, set the value of